Foreign Minister Winston Peters tells China's NZ Ambassador to 'listen to your master' after criticism

-Foreign Minister Winston Peters is blasting China's New Zealand embassy, telling its ambassador to "listen to your master" after she was critical of his recent Taiwan comments.
+Foreign Minister Winston Peters is blasting China's embassy in New Zealand, telling its ambassador to "listen to your master" after she was critical of his recent Taiwan comments.

 And he says New Zealand should follow Taiwan's lead in making it a requirement that people wear masks at indoor gatherings.